Transitioning to a new GPG keypair gpg

 Finally, configure GPG to use more secure defaults.
 A few comments on the settings I chose:

-• I have not specified a default keypair to use (for now); we will set it later after generating it.
+- I have not specified a default keypair to use (for now); we will set it later after generating it.

-• We will locate public keys in our local keyring first, then on the SKS keyservers pool.
+- We will locate public keys in our local keyring first, then on the SKS keyservers pool.

-• I have disabled automatic key retrieval, as that feature might introduce a sort of “web bug”: since key server operators know the keys a user fetches from their machines, they might send messages signed by brand new keys, which would then be automatically obtained from the server, revealing the user’s IP address.
+- I have disabled automatic key retrieval, as that feature might introduce a sort of “web bug”: since key server operators know the keys a user fetches from their machines, they might send messages signed by brand new keys, which would then be automatically obtained from the server, revealing the user’s IP address.

-• I asked GnuPG to use digests stronger than SHA-1 and to insert in the preference list of the keys I am going to create a request to use digests belonging to the SHA-256 family for hashing (GnuPG already uses SHA-256 in its most recent version, but I prefer to use a longer hash), AES for encryption and BZIP2/ZLIB/ZIP compression, whenever possible.
+and to ask OpenPGP to always show the full key fingerprint: short key IDs are trivially spoofable via preimage attacks, and, even though long IDs are subject to collisions as well, it is better to use them than short ones (of course, you should rely on the fingerprint only when you need to decide whether to trust a given key or not). - I asked GnuPG to use digests stronger than SHA-1 and to insert in the preference list of the keys I am going to create a request to use digests belonging to the SHA-256 family for hashing (GnuPG already uses SHA-256 in its most recent version, but I prefer to use a longer hash), AES for encryption and BZIP2/ZLIB/ZIP compression, whenever possible.

-• The charset used by GnuPG will be UTF-8 and the program will use gpg-agent to cache my passphrase.
+- The charset used by GnuPG will be UTF-8 and the program will use

-$ cat > ~/gnupg/gpg.conf <<EOF
+option.$ cat > ~/gnupg/gpg.conf <<EOF

 # Options for GnuPG